 Cost-efficacy: In environments where thorough cleaning, sanitation and disinfection are of paramount importance and where the maintenance of hygienic conditions are a frequent, labour and material intensive process, then huge cost savings are likely to be made by opting for residual antimicrobial coatings instead.
 Instead of meticulously following onerous chemical disinfection protocols many times a day, instead, there is only a need to clean the surfaces on a routine basis to remove the build-up of any organic residues that will inhibit the antimicrobial properties of the surface coating.

 Improved Cleanliness, Hygiene and Health: In high traffic, high footfall facilities, there is also the inevitability of a correspondingly high risk of surface contamination by individuals carrying and spreading pathogenic organisms from one place to another.
 Therefore, there is also a significant risk of these pathogens being transferred to other people by cross-contamination via these surfaces and they then become vehicles of infection and infectious disease transmission.
 Anywhere that has a regular flow of people transiting through it, such as hospitals, clinics, offices, markets, shops or leisure facilities is also open to the risk its surfaces becoming infected.

 In all these scenarios, long-lasting anti-microbial coatings can almost completely eliminate the risk of infectious disease transmission via contaminated surfaces as they can continue actively destroying pathogenic organisms, immediately on contact, on a 24/7 basis.
-Furthermore, once an antimicrobial coating has been applied to a surface, it causes no discoloration or any other adverse effects either on the appearance or the function of the treated surface.
+Furthermore, once an antimicrobial coating has been applied to a surface, it causes no discolouration or any other adverse effects either on the appearance or the function of the treated surface.